frei480/knowledge-base/pandas IO tools.md

 .. code-block:: python

-   # By setting the 'engine' in the DataFrame 'to_excel()' methods.
+# By Setting the 'engine' in the DataFrame 'to_excel()' Methods.
    df.to_excel("path_to_file.xlsx", sheet_name="Sheet1", engine="xlsxwriter")

-   # By setting the 'engine' in the ExcelWriter constructor.
+# By Setting the 'engine' in the ExcelWriter Constructor.
    writer = pd.ExcelWriter("path_to_file.xlsx", engine="xlsxwriter")

-   # Or via pandas configuration.
+# Or via Pandas Configuration.
    from pandas import options # noqa: E402

    options.io.excel.xlsx.writer = "xlsxwriter"